mirnovov/elf/README.md

 <br>
 <p align="center"><img src="media/demo.gif"></p>

-Currently, behavior supported in Live Preview includes some link interactions (including clicking without holding down Ctrl/Cmd), minor rendering changes, and unfocusing on note open.
+Currently, behavior supported in Live Preview includes:

+* Some link interactions (including clicking without holding down Ctrl/Cmd).
+Links can still be edited when the cursor is within their bounds.
+* Minor rendering changes to appear visually closer to Reading mode.
+* Unfocusing on note open.
+This also includes deselecting text where possible so it doesn't show the Markdown syntax.

 This plugin is somewhat experimental - due to the workarounds that are used to make this plugin function, maximum compatibilty is not guaranteed.
 Nevertheless, if you experience problems, please report it as an issue.